jin/subtyping/README.md

 The purpose of this toy language is to provide a concrete realisation of subtyping concepts.

+The typechecker checks well-typedness of subtyping in records (depth, width, permutation) and functions (contravariant in arg, covariant in retval).

+### Running

 Assuming Haskell is installed and the user is in the project directory, running the following command will invoke the typechecker:

 ```sh